wieswies/lifeincolor/README.md

 Lastly, regarding his yearly productivity, there was an overall increase that started to decline as he became ill.

 ### Credits
-Statistical data about Vincent van Gogh's paintings and retrieving the colors: https://en.wikipedia.org/wiki/List_of_works_by_Vincent_van_Gogh
+Statistical data about Vincent van Gogh's paintings and retrieving the colors: https://en.wikipedia.org/wiki/List_of_works_by_Vincent_van_Gogh <br>
 Historical data about Vincent's life: https://www.vangoghmuseum.nl/en Quotes from Vincent van Gogh: https://www.brainyquote.com/authors/vincent-van-gogh-quotes and https://www.goodreads.com/author/quotes/34583.Vincent_van_Gogh

 #### Methodology
 1. Webscraping applied in Python
 2. Data cleaning and season and color calculations in Python
 3. Website built and hosted in HTML, styled with CSS and animated with Javascript
 4. Map drawn with geojson and d3, later redesigned in Adobe Illustrator

 ##### Contact
 Author: Wies Ruyters
 Contact: wiesruyters@gmail.com